Biswajit20035/PS-2025-S8-Biswajit/README.md

 ## Day 2
 Lets consider 2 parallel plates connected with a battery of "V" volts.After sometimes of battery connection  Let the plate connected with the cathode of battery has total charge +Q on its surface and the plate connected with the anode of battery has total charge -Q on its surface and the potential difference between on the plates are V1 and V2 respectively.\
-Relation between total charge(Q) and potential difference between two parallel plates (V= V1-V2) can be mathematicaaly expressed as
+Relation between total charge on either plate and potential difference between two parallel plates (V= V1-V2) can be mathematicaaly expressed as

 $$ Q \propto V $$

 Here the proportionality constant is the capacitance of the parallel plates :

  $$ Q = CV .......................(1)$$

-We will apply Gauss's theorem to calculate the capacitance of the paralle plates .\
+We will apply Gauss's theorem to calculate the capacitance of the parallel plates .\
 Gauss Theorem can mathemticallly expressed as

 $$\Phi_E = \oint\limits_S\overrightarrow{E} . \overrightarrow{dS} = \frac{Q _{in}}{\epsilon_o} .........................................(2)$$